Osasco Sao Paulo, Brazil Travel Guide

 Fewer tourists, making attractions more accessible.
 Potentially lowest prices for flights and accommodations.

-Cooler temperatures might not suit travelers seeking tropical warmth or extensive beach time.
+Cooler temperatures might not suit travelers seeking tropical warmth or extensive time at the beach.

-City walks, park visits, and general exploration are most comfortable during the shoulder seasons (April-June and September-November) due to milder temperatures and reduced rainfall.
+Walks in the city, park visits, and general exploration are most comfortable in the off-peak seasons (April-June and September-November) due to milder temperatures and reduced rainfall.

-For trips to the São Paulo coast, late autumn to winter (May to September) brings drier, less humid weather, creating a more pleasant beach day, though the ocean might be cooler.
+For trips to the São Paulo coast, late autumn to winter (The period Of may to september) brings drier, less humid weather, creating a more pleasant beach day, though the ocean might be cooler.

 Festivities around Christmas, New Year, Carnival.